Effects of Jamming Attacks on Wireless Networked Control Systems Under Disturbance: Analysis of Networked Stabilization

-In what follows, we first investigate the stability of (\ref{eq:closed-loop-system}) in the disturbance-free case.
-Then we discuss how a strategic jamming attacker can take advantage of the disturbance to prevent stabilization.
+In this section, we first provide a quick look at the stability of networked control system (\ref{eq:closed-loop-system}) in the disturbance-free case.
+Then we discuss how a strategic jamming attacker can take advantage of the presence of disturbance to prevent stabilization.
 Finally, we obtain conditions of stability under disturbance.